Bioconductor/bioconductor.org/README.md

     or,

-    without needing to access the docker shell but you will need the CONTAINER ID, you can run
+    without needing to access the docker shell but you will need either the CONTAINER ID or container name, you can run

         docker ps

     and,

-        docker exec <container_id> rake
+        docker exec <container_id / container_name> rake

-6. Then to kill the process, you need to get the CONTAINER ID with,
+6. Then to stop the process, you need to get the CONTAINER ID or container name with,

         docker ps

     and,

+        docker stop <container_id / container_name>

+    You can also remove the container by running

-        docker kill <CONTAINER ID>
+        docker kill <container_id / container_name>

-7. Before you run the docker image again with more changes, make sure to clean the artifacts produced by the `rake` command, with

-        git clean -xdf

-    The output should look like,

-        bioconductor.org$ git clean -xdf
-        	Removing assets/bioc-devel-version
-        	Removing assets/bioc-version
-        	Removing assets/config.yaml
-        	Removing content/packages/
-        	Removing output/
-        	Removing tmp/

-8. Once you have reviewed your changes, make a new branch and send a pull request to the `devel` branch.
+7. Once you have reviewed your changes, make a new branch and send a pull request to the `devel` branch.
 The pull request should be made from your `my_changes` branch to the [devel branch on GitHub][].